cotiviti/smile-dh-helm-charts/docs/quickstart/values-file.md

 > **WARNING**: The following method of providing Docker credentials in the values file is insecure and only shown in this quick-start demonstration to show the chart in action.
 You should instead use an alternative such as an external secret vault.
-At the very least, provision the Kubernetes Secret object in a separate process that does not store the secret anywhere in code.
+See the [secrets](../guide/secrets.md) section for more info.

 **`my-values.yaml` file**
 ```yaml